How to Run a Writer's Circle

 Why do you write?

 I write because I love creating a fantasy world where anything can happen to the people who populate it.
-My characters are real to me, almost like invisible friends.
-They're fun to be around, and I often don't know what they're going to do until they've done it - until the words appear on the paper, flowing through my fingers as if they have a life of their own.
+My characters are fun to spend time with, and I often don't know what they're going to do until they've done it, until the words appear on the paper, flowing through my fingers as if they have a life of their own.

 Once a piece is written, it's useful to have a few other people take a look at it and spot things which don't quite work, or which need more or less of something.
 No matter how objective you imagine yourself to be, a fresh set of eyes and ears can be invaluable.
 This is where constructive criticism is needed, and a writers' group can provide this.